M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq34"></a>
 **(34) How are identities matched?**

 Identities are as expected matched by account.
-Identities are as expected matched by account.
 For incoming messages the *to*, *cc*, *bcc*, *from* and *(X-)delivered/envelope/original-to* addresses will be checked (in this order) and for outgoing messages (drafts, outbox and sent) only the *from* addresses will be checked.

 The matched address will be shown as *via* in the addresses section of received messages (between the message header and message text).

 Note that identities needs to be enabled to be able to be matched and that identities of other accounts will not be considered.

 Matching will be done only once on receiving a message, so changing the configuration will not change existing messages.
-Matching will be done only once on receiving a message, so changing the configuration will not change existing messages.
 You could clear local messages by long pressing a folder in the folder list and synchronize the messages again though.

 It is possible to configure a [regex](https://en.wikipedia.org/wiki/Regular_expression) in the identity settings to match the username of an email address (the part before the @ sign).